mapbox/DEPRECATED-dispatch/MESSAGE-SPEC.md

 }
 ```

-### Use `yes_response` and `no_response`
+#### Use `yes_response` and `no_response`

-Though `body.slack.actions.yes_response` and `body.slack.actions.no_response` are not required, we recommend you use them in your self service messages so that your users have friendly experiences with Dispatch.
-If you omit these properties then your users will receive default return values from the dispatch-triage AWS Lambda function.
+Though `body.slack.actions.yes_response` and `body.slack.actions.no_response` are not required, we recommend you use them in your self service messages so that your users have a friendly experience with Dispatch.
+If you omit these properties then your users will receive default return values from the `dispatch-triage` AWS Lambda function.

-### Slack message vs. prompt
+#### Slack message vs. prompt

 To help explain the difference between `body.slack.message` and `body.slack.prompt`, see this Dispatch self-service alarm in Slack: